chilikasha/tinytools/README.md

   > Alternative:
   > [TextSniper](https://textsniper.app/) extracts text from images and other digital documents.

-- [PopClip](https://pilotmoon.com/popclip/) appears when you select text, giving access to a customizable row of +200 helpful actions.
+- [PopClip](https://www.popclip.app/) appears when you select text, giving access to a customizable row of +200 helpful actions.

 - [Runestone](https://runestone.app/) - a lightweight and fast plain text editor with syntax highlighting, line numbers, theming and more.

 - [Simple keyboard](https://github.com/rkkr/simple-keyboard) - an open source minimalist Android keyboard focused on just typing some text.
 No emojis, GIFs, spell checking and word prediction.

+- [Strflow](https://strflow.app/) - a chat-style note-taking app.

 - [Sumatra PDF](https://www.sumatrapdfreader.org/free-pdf-reader) - a small and fast PDF and ebook reader.

+- [TableFlip](https://tableflipapp.com/) - a fast Markdown tables editing app.

 - [Table Tool](https://github.com/jakob/TableTool) - a simple CSV editor for macOS.
   > Version (fork) for Apple Silicon can be found [here](https://github.com/rafi16jan/TableTool).